 Insufficient Evidence for

 - Hardening of the arteries (atherosclerosis).
-Early research suggests that sunflower oil is less effective than fish oil for reducing plaque in the arteries of people with atherosclerosis.
+Some early research shows that sunflower oil might reduce the extent of atherosclerosis in the arteries and improve blood vessel health in people who are overweight or obese.
+But other early research suggests that sunflower oil is less effective than fish oil for reducing plaque in the arteries of people with atherosclerosis.

-- Reactive arthritis (Reiter's syndrome).
+- Joint pain and swelling (inflammation) that is caused by an infection (reactive arthritis).
 Early research suggests that taking sunflower oil for 3 weeks does not improve symptoms in people with Reiter's syndrome.

 - Rheumatoid arthritis (RA).
 Early research suggests that taking sunflower oil for 3 weeks does not improve symptoms in people with rheumatoid arthritis.